 What is Ryukyu Kempo?

-Ryukyu Kempo is unique style of Okinawa-te created by Master Shigeru Nakamura.
+Ryukyu Kempo is a unique style of Okinawa-te created by Master Shigeru Nakamura.
 Master Nakamura studied variations of three main Okinawan styles of life protection (Shuri-te, Tomari-te, and Naha-te) from several Okinawan masters throughout his life.
-Through his expertise, and ingenuity he specifically chose to build his style leveraging the best techniques of each to create Okinawan Kenpo.

 The name “Ryukyu Kempo” was first used by Gishen Funikoshi in 1922 to describe Okinawa te.
-In 1974 three senior students of Master Seiyu Oyata (student of Shigeru Nakamura); Bill Wiswell, Jim Logue, and Albert Geraldi adopted the name Ryukyu Kempo to set up and establish this system in the United States.
+In 1974 three senior students of Master Seiyu Oyata (student of Shigeru Nakamura); Bill Wiswell (RIP), Jim Logue (RIP), and Albert Geraldi adopted the name Ryukyu Kempo to set up and establish this system in the United States.

 Today Ryukyu Kempo has proliferated world wide, unfortunately there are multiple variations that have spun off of the original (authentic) version of the style.